NCharby/angel/readme.md

 #### IF THE HISTORICAL AVERAGE 'FITS' WITHIN THE TOTAL ####

-- Give all investors the historical maximum they are allowed
+- Give all investors the historical maximum they are have requested
 - With the remainder:
     - Remaining `individual requested amount` by the remaining `total requested` for all investors with unallocated money
     - divi up the remaining `allocation limit` by that proportion